jnozzi/cocoadev.com/SiteContent/General/HowToChangeAProjectsName.markdown

 ----

-Hi, my name is Michele and I am the developer of "Rename [[XCode]] Project".
+Hi, my name is Michele and I am the developer of "Rename General/XCode Project".
 I'm working on the 1.5 version with Xcode 2.x compatibility.

-''No offense, but is an app really necessary?
-It's not ''that'' difficult to rename an [[XCode]] project.
-The first time I did it, I had a few hiccups, granted, but once I found everything, I had no trouble in the future.''
+*No offense, but is an app really necessary?
+It's not *that* difficult to rename an General/XCode project.
+The first time I did it, I had a few hiccups, granted, but once I found everything, I had no trouble in the future.*

-'''No offense, but is bottled water really necessary? ;-)'''
+**No offense, but is bottled water really necessary? ;-)**

 Why not ? :-)

 ----

-Michele, is Rename [[XCode]] Project finished for 2.x yet?
+Michele, is Rename General/XCode Project finished for 2.x yet?
 I'm looking forward to it.

 ----

 Yes! i will publish it next week.
 Available at now: http://www.blackbirdblog.it/programmazione/progetti/27

-Michele, is an [[XCode]] plug-in possible, instead of a separate app? -[[WPostma]]
+Michele, is an General/XCode plug-in possible, instead of a separate app? -General/WPostma

 ----